PVLI-25-26/PVLI-Project/GDD/Game Design Document/System and Mechanics/Systems/Equipment shop and coins.md

 ## Description
  Before a run, the player can buy the equipment he wishes to use with coins.
 The stronger the equipment, the more coins needed to buy it.
- The player can buy only 3 types of items for the next run (Look at their use in [[Combat System]]):
+ The player can buy only 2 types of items for the next run (Look at their use in [[Combat System]]):
  - Bows (Arrows trajectories)
  - Arrows (Two types of arrows)
- - Skills

 Coins are persistent between runs, meaning that they are not lost when the player dies or begins a new run.
-Coins are obtained by selling [[Item|items]] when [[Enter and exit the dungeon|exiting the dungeon]].
+Coins are obtained by selling [[Consumable items|items]] when [[Enter and exit the dungeon|exiting the dungeon]].

 As the player obtains items and improves, he will also gain more gold, allowing him to obtain better items. ([[Vision Document#Game Loop|Game Loop]])
 If the player runs out of gold, he will always have a basic loadout for free with the most basic items.
 This ensures that the player can always recover himself from big losses and represents the base point of the equipment progression.